MichaelJanTangalin/MichaelJanTangalin/README.md

   <img src="https://raw.githubusercontent.com/Anmol-Baranwal/Anmol-Baranwal/output/github-contribution-grid-snake-dark.svg" alt="Snake Animation" />

 ## About Me
-A Highly motivated IT professional with a strong foundation in programming, technical support, and software implementation.
-Currently serving as a Software Implementation Support Analyst, specializing in database administration (MSSQL), application deployment, and end-user support to ensure efficient payroll system operations.
+A Highly motivated IT Specialist and a Cybersecurity Enthusiast with a strong foundation in programming, technical support, and software implementation.
+Currently serving as a Implementation Support Analyst, specializing in database administration (MSSQL), application deployment, and end-user support on efficient payroll system operations.
 Previous experience as an IT Specialist, Technical Support Programmer Intern, and IT Support Staff strengthened skills in system maintenance, client support, and hardware/software troubleshooting.
 Recognized for strong problem-solving, process optimization, and cross-team collaboration, with growing interest in cybersecurity, DevOps, and system performance optimization.

 ## Working Experience